binarykitchen/videomail-for-ninja-forms/README.md

 In `dist` you can find a latest version in a zip file for easier distribution.
 Can be useful sometimes. `env` contains code depending on environment, such as bash scripts for building releases.

-## Examples

-In the `/examples` folder you can s**Fix**

-- Make WebSocket connection more robust

-**Chore**

-- Upgrade VC dependency
-- Switch Prettier extension some ready-to-import Ninja Forms templates and HTML examples for re-use.
-They might inspire you …

 ## Documentation

 In the `/doc` folder we place in all text and images for the public documentation.